 When your brain's electrical system doesn't work properly, a seizure can occur.
 Usually, your brain cells fire electrical impulses in a particular way.
-Certain factors can make those electrical impulses fire erratically, essentially resulting in a "short circuit" in your brain that causes a seizure.
+Certain factors can make those electrical impulses fire erratically.
+This can result in a "short circuit" in your brain that causes a seizure.

-Although the exact cause of a seizure can't always be pinpointed, you should always be evaluated by a health care provider the first time you have a seizure.
+Although the exact cause of a seizure can't always be pinpointed, a healthcare provider should always evaluate you the first time you have a seizure.
 It’s important to know if you have an underlying health condition, such as epilepsy, that needs to be treated to prevent future seizures.

 Seizures are classified by type and each has different symptoms.
 You may have a seizure that lasts for under a minute and causes no lasting effects, or a seizure that lasts for a few minutes and causes symptoms that last for a short time.
 Or you may have a seizure that lasts much longer and can be a medical emergency.

 Seizures are often grouped by the amount of brain tissue involved.
 These are the major types of seizures:

 - Spasms in infants

 - Atonic seizures